Working in the groups you’ve been assigned, you be responding to each others’ writing, providing helpful feedback for worthwhile improvements.

 - Read your piece aloud while other members read along.
 No one stops, no one comments aloud (annotating is encouraged).

 - “BLESS” – this means audible thank you to the writer for sharing & something you liked about the piece (be specific).

 - “ADDRESS” – the writer asks for specific feedback on areas he/she has questions or is unsure about.

 - “PRESS” – the readers offer CONSTRUCTIVE suggestions to the writer one at a time – make physical notes ON the drafts at hand.

 - Brief discussion takes place among group members concerning the piece – keep taking notes.

-- Take a moment or two to be sure to mark/write ON THE PAGE anymore questions, comments and/or suggestions for the writer.
+- Take a moment or two to be sure to mark/write ON THE PAGE/IN THE COMMENTS anymore questions, comments and/or suggestions for the writer.

-- Return all copies of the paper WITH annotations to the writer.
+- Save the paper WITH annotations/comments to the writer.